There’s a Very Good Reason You Should Book a Cruise Right Now

 While there’s not necessarily a wrong time to book a cruise, there are time frames where travelers can benefit from discounts and promotions.

-Beyond holiday periods such as Black Friday, Cyber Monday, and Labor Day when there may be some flash sales, January and February are particularly good times to book a cruise, as the first two months of the year are considered “wave season” in the cruising industry.
-It’s when companies are looking to base load their ships for the year.
+Beyond holiday periods such as Black Friday, Cyber Monday, and Labor Day when there may be some flash sales, January and February are particularly good times to book a cruise.
+That’s because the first two months of the year are considered “wave season” in the cruising industry.
+It’s a time when cruise lines are looking to base load their ships for the year.

 “Wave season is when cruise lines announce incredible promotions in an effort to sell as much unsold space for the year as possible,” explains Jeremy Hall, a travel advisor at Cruise Vacations International.